ericavmorris/beginner-py-sorting-hat/README.md

   print(house)
  ```

-and.. that's it! if your friend thinks they're a griffyndor and you think otherwise, now you can put them to your test.
+And..
+That's it!
+If your friend thinks they're a griffyndor and you think otherwise, now you can put them to your test.

 <h4> 7. challenge your new found wizardry </h4>